Saikat-js/hackaton/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ using Thunkable
+- Built with ❤️ by Tech Titans
 - Inspired by the need for accessible women safety solutions

 ---